On this page....

 A |

-The Eligibility tab is for tracking eligibility determination by the Investigator for patients with signed Informed Consent forms.
-Prescreening activities are not tracked in OnCore. |
+The Eligibility tab is for tracking eligibility determination by the Investigator for patients with signed Informed Consent forms. |

 Q |

-What happens if a participant is enrolled in multiple studies? |
+How will I know if a patient is enrolled in multiple studies? |

 A |

-This will be apparent in OnCore; the CRC will see the other protocol number(s) on the Subject’s Summary Page, but will only have a link to access the protocols he or she is assigned to. |
+This will be apparent in OnCore; the CRC will see the other protocol number(s) on the Subject’s Summary Page in the Subject Console.
+The CRC will only have a link to access the protocols he or she is assigned to. |

 Q |